The Talented Mr. Inversive Triangle in the Elliptic Billiard: Introduction

 \section{Introduction}

 In \cite{reznik2020-invariants} we introduced the ``focus-inversive'' polygon, whose vertices are inversions of elliptic billiard N-periodic vertices with respect to a circle centered on one focus.
-Since N-periodics are inscribed in an ellipse, the focus-inversive family will be inscribed in Pascal's Limaçon \cite{ferreol2020-limacon}; see Figure~\ref{fig:inversive}.
+Since N-periodics are inscribed in an ellipse, the focus-inversive family will be inscribed in Pascal's Limaçon \cite{ferreol2020-limacon}; see \cref{fig:inversive}, and is therefore non-Ponceletian.

 A classic invariant of billiard N-periodics is perimeter \cite{sergei91}.
-Recently, the sum of cosines was proved as an interesting derived\footnote{Any ``new'' invariants are dependent upon the two integrals of motion -- linear and angular momentum -- that render the elliptic billiard an integrable dynamical system \cite{kaloshin2018}.} invariant \cite{akopyan12,bialy2020-invariants}.
-Surprisingly, and still pending proof, for all $N$, the focus-inversive family also conserves perimeter and sum-of-cosines!
-Additionally, and as a corollary to the invariant sum-of-cosines, the sum of distances from the focus to inversive vertices is invariant \cite{pedro2020-private}.
+Recently, the sum of cosines was proved as an interesting dependent\footnote{Any ``new'' invariants are dependent upon the two integrals of motion -- linear and angular momentum -- that render the elliptic billiard an integrable dynamical system \cite{kaloshin2018}.} invariant \cite{akopyan12,bialy2020-invariants}.
+Experimentally, for all $N$, the focus-inversive family conserves (i) the sum of distances from the focus to its vertices, (ii) perimeter, and (iii) the sum-of-cosines (except for $N=4$).
+The first two have been recently proved \cite{roitman2021-bicentric}.

-For generic Poncelet families, the loci of vertex and area centroids are conic though in general the {\em perimeter} centroid is not \cite[Thm 1]{schwartz2016-com}.
-Interestingly, the loci of the 3 aforementioned centroids over the focus-inversive family in the elliptic billiard are numerically circles for all $N$, also unproven.
+In \cite[Thm 1]{schwartz2016-com} the loci of classic centroids of Poncelet polygons are studied.
+It is shown that while vertex and area centroids always sweep out conics, the locus of the perimeter centroid is in general non-conic.
+Interestingly, for all $N$, we find that the loci of the 3 aforementioned centroids are {\em circles} over the focus-inversive family, though a proof is still pending.